 4 Methodology

-We plan to design a platform using Java.
+We plan to design the platform using Java.
 First, we design a collection of classes which store the necessary information about logs, histories and abstract executions.
-Considering different systems, we provide a set of interface that can change log files into the same format.
+Considering different systems, we provide a set of interfaces that can change log files into the same format.

-For the convenience of processing, we organize all the operations and relations as a directed acyclic graph and use a backtracking algorithm to search an abstract execution that satisfy the given consistency model.
-For better performance, we want to use pruning to skip some redundant searching space.
+For the convenience of processing, we organize all the operations and relations as a directed acyclic graph and use a backtracking algorithm to search an abstract execution that satisfies the given consistency model.
+The reason we name the platform minimum-visibility-first searching is that the algorithm traverses the directed acyclic graph considering only the minimal visibility relations which adhere to the various constraints of the given criterion rather than enumerating every possible visibility relation .
+For better performance, we want to use pruning to skip redundant searching space.

 5 Preliminary Results

 We have already developed a set of tools that extract histories from real log files.
-And we also have already developed a prototype which can check weak-consistency based on visibility relaxation.
+We also have developed a prototype which can check weak-consistency based on visibility relaxation.

-In addition, we obtain some real logs files from CRDT-Redis, a CRDT built in Redis [8].
-And we successfully checked these logs which have 9 sessions and more than 20 operations whether satisfy the Replica-aware Linearizability within several minutes.
+Moreover, we obtain some real logs files from CRDT-Redis, a CRDT built in Redis [9].
+We successfully checked these logs which have 9 sessions and more than 20 operations whether satisfy the Replica-aware Linearizability within several minutes.

 6 Discussions